Home > Costs, Scholarships, and Aid > Financial Aid Office

 Applying for Financial Aid

-Apply for FAFSA each year beginning October 1 for the following academic year but remember PPSC's priority deadline is March 31st. this is the date PPSC must have your FAFSA on file for maximize funding.
+Apply for FAFSA each year beginning October 1 for the following academic year but remember PPSC's priority deadline is March 31st - this is the date PPSC must have your FAFSA on file to maximize funding.

 PPSC's FAFSA School Code: 008896